x86-512/2025-Quantum-Factorization-With-Quantum-Rings/README.md

 3. Select "Manage Keys" and enter Promocode "IQUHACK25" to unlock 200 qubits of simulation --> This will be available to you for an entire year following the hackathon
 4. Copy the key, and use it to start simulating massive circuits locally!

 If you need more capacity -- just ask!
 We'll be happy to unlock even more qubits of simulation during the hackathon.
-Just ask on the [#QuantumRings channel on Discord.](https://discord.com/channels/1326009426141777950/1330328378301087804)
+Just ask on the [#quantum-rings channel on discord.](https://discord.com/channels/1326009426141777950/1330328378301087804)

 ---